MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/run-with-parameters.md

 This article shows you how to create and run a parameterized notebook in Azure Data Studio using the python kernel.

 > [!Note]
-   > Currently Parameterization can done on Python, PySpark, PowerShell, and .Net Interactive Kernels
+   > Currently parameterization can be used with Python, PySpark, PowerShell, and .Net Interactive Kernels.

 ## Prerequisites